smol-rs/async-signal/README.md

 Asynchronous signal handling.

 This crate provides the [`Signals`] type, which can be used to listen for POSIX signals asynchronously.
 It can be seen as an asynchronous version of [`signal_hook::iterator::Signals`].

-As of the time of writing, this crate is `unix`-only.

 [`Signals`]: https://docs.rs/async-signal/latest/async_signal/struct.Signals.html
 [`signal_hook::iterator::Signals`]: https://docs.rs/signal-hook/latest/signal_hook/iterator/struct.Signals.html

 # Implementation

-This crate uses the [`signal_hook_registry`] crate to register a listener for each signal.
+On `unix`, this crate uses the [`signal_hook_registry`] crate to register a listener for each signal.
 That listener will then send a message through a Unix socket to the [`Signals`] type, which will receive it and notify the user.
 Asynchronous notification is done through the [`async-io`] crate.

+Note that the internal pipe has a limited capacity.
+Once it has reached capacity, additional signals will be dropped.

+On Windows, a different implementation that only supports `SIGINT` is used.
+This implementation uses a channel to notify the user.

 [`signal_hook_registry`]: https://crates.io/crates/signal-hook-registry
 [`async-io`]: https://crates.io/crates/async-io